-- In the Configuration Utility, click on Configuration.
+- In the Configuration Utility, Click Configuration.
 Check the 4x Enable box. - To use the 4x feature, you must use a 4x-enabled DWL-900AP+ Wireless Access Point or a 4x-enabled DI-614+ Wireless Broadband Router in conjunction with the 4x-enabled DWL-520+.

-7. Networking Basics
+8. Networking Basics